danenders/pkedx/README.md

 ## Features

 ### A New way to Explore Hoenn
-* Gotta Catch 'Em All: Updated encounters and events mean it is possible to obtain all Pokémon in a single player game.
+* Gotta Catch 'Em All: Updated encounters and events mean it is possible to obtain all Pokémon in a single playthrough.
 * Following Pokemon: Explore Hoenn together with your Pokémon partners.
 * Day & Night Cycles: More than just a cosmetic change!
 Some Pokémon may only be found at certain times of day.